Frank H Epp (1929-1986) #

 Frank’s daughter, Marlene expressed their concerns most clearly in her “Reflections” to The Canadian Mennonite, (November 2021) which applies to all allegations:

 Church agencies must develop alternate policies and procedures for trying and convicting the dead—principles and steps that are now absent.
 The dead should have advocacy and representation.
 As should the living.
 Both the accuser and the accused must be directly involved in an investigation and its outcomes.

 The accuser has the right to safety and protection.
 The accused has the right to a voice, whether that expresses denial and defiance or regret and confession.
 The accused, or a representative if they are deceased, should know precisely what they are accused of and by whom.

-This has a distinct Kafkaesque stench to the Church’s nefarious investigation.
+The church’s nefarious investigation has a distinct Kafkaesque stench to it.
 Kafka observed that more than 100 years ago.